A total of 214 international joint research projects have been selected for this program so far

 If certain conditions are satisfied, it is possible to cover salary etc. for other research participants (members involved with a specific research item).

-When using ODA costs to procure goods, in principle a competitive procurement process should be used (either bidding or comparative quotes), based on specifications that do not require specific brands.
+When using JICA costs to procure machinery and equipment, in principle the corporations, etc. should use a competitive procurement process (either bidding or comparative quotes), based on specifications that do not require specific brands.

-Details are available at the following website under Contract Research Agreement Administrative Procedures (for private-sector companies).
+Details on JST items are available at the following website under Contract Research Agreement Administrative Procedures (for private-sector companies).

 https://www.jst.go.jp/contract/index2.html (Japanese)